typeable/octopod/docs/en/Helm-based_deployment_guide.md

 ## Going further

-As we can said earlier you can override all default parameters using Octopod UI.
+As we said earlier you can override all default parameters using Octopod UI.
 Let's dive right in!

 First, let's archive our wordpress deployment: